Responses to Jehovah's Witnesses

 Then, there is the fact that Scripture says the Holy Spirit can

 suffer personal slights and injuries.
-Can an impersonal force can be offended in that way?
+Can an impersonal force can be offended in the following

 list of 15 items becomes evidence that could be admitted in a court of law.
 Look again at all the